sesamiapp/devportal/docs/2-sesami-experience/6-shopify-integration/2-custom-pages.md

 *Read more about [Sesami events](/docs/sesami-experience/events)*

-## Hiding quantity selector
+## Hiding Quantity Selector

 Most themes have a quantity selector on products.
 Unless you have [Group appointments](https://help.sesami.co/hc/en-us/articles/360052498913-Group-Appointments) enabled on Sesami, you will probably want to prevent your customers from selecting more than one of the same time slot, otherwise, it will result in an unassigned appointment.

 The quantity field might be used in several different places depending on your theme.
-You can look for files that contain **product form**, **cart** and **cart drawer** and add this condition around the code that renders the quantity selector:
+You can look for files that contain **product form**, **cart**, and **cart drawer** and add this condition around the code that renders the quantity selector:

 ```handlebars